 The term ”eLearning” was coined in 1999 by Elliot Masie, the renowned leader in the industry of online learning.
 He is an expert in educational technology.
 In 2017, he was named #1 in the list of movers and shakers of the eLearning industry.

 Twenty years from the day the term was coined, eLearning development has provided countless benefits to companies, individuals and organizations.
 Since then it’s been educating and training thousands of individuals who are busy at work, cannot attend a physical educational institution or do not have the means to get the training or education otherwise.

 Online education is becoming a popular empowering tool to a growing number of corporations, enabling them to set up more headquarters and offices in many parts of the world.
 Their eLearning platforms allow them to reach other businesses, professionals and students worldwide who want to learn, improve themselves, and carve a better career path to attain their future goals.

 Delivery of eLearning

 If you have created a piece of eLearning content, how do you deliver it to your intended users?

 eLearning content is delivered using an eLearning platform.
 The program has come a long way and many tools and online course platforms have been developed in the 20 years of existence of modern eLearning technologies.
 Today, user engagement and enhanced learning experience are priorities when delivering eLearning.
-Intuitive eLearning software have provided learners with engaging, fun and interactive experience that is not always preset in traditional learning methods.
+Intuitive eLearning software has provided learners with engaging, fun and interactive experience that is not always present in traditional learning methods.
+Keeping up with the latest advancements in technology, many organizations are turning to e-learning software development to create more engaging and effective training programs.

 Several eLearning platforms are available to provide an interactive set of several online services.
 Your choice will depend on your intended audience and your ultimate goal for creating an eLearning course.
 An eLearning platform provides creators, trainers and learners with the information, resources and tools necessary to aid and enhance the delivery and management of online education.
 The platform is called a learning management system, which is popularly shortened to LMS.